qaz957/Predicting_AQI_with_Economics/README.md

 ## Predict Changes In Air Quality Based On Industry

 ### Abstract

-With this project we plan to look at data on air quality by county and the growth of certain industries over time to determine if there is a correlation between certain inudstries growth and changes in air quality by county.
+With this project we plan to look at data on air quality by county and the growth of certain industries over time to determine if there is a correlation between certain industries growth and changes in air quality by county.
+Air Quality can be tied to many socioeconomic factors, and we felt it was important to track the AQI to determine what industries have a sizeable impact on those factors.

+### Questions we hope to answer:

+What industries, if any, have a noticeable impact on Air Quality?

+What have the general trends over 10 years been within certain industries?

+What have the general trends over 10 years been in Air Quality?